bdi-lab/InGram/README.md

 pip install -r requirements.txt
 ```

-## Reproducing Results
+## Reproducing the Reported Results

 We used NVIDIA RTX A6000, NVIDIA GeForce RTX 2080 Ti, and NVIDIA GeForce RTX 3090 for all our experiments.
 We provide the checkpoints we used to produce the inductive link prediction results on 14 datasets.
+If you want to use the checkpoints, place the unzipped ckpt folder in the same directory with the codes.

 You can download the checkpoints in https://drive.google.com/file/d/1aZrx2dYNPT7j4TGVBOGqHMdHRwFUBqx5/view?usp=sharing.

-For usage, place the unzipped ckpt folder in the same directory with the codes.

 The commands to reproduce the results in our paper: